nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/share.md

 {{#> callout type='info' header='Working with Renditions'}}

+Renditions are alternative representations of a document, or its content such as:

+- A PDF representation of office files
+- A watermarked image
+- A resized video
+- An XML export of the document

 There are several renditions available for your publications.
 This list of renditions is configurable.
 If you select no rendition by selecting None in the list, it implies a publication of the document itself.